DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/PCBs/README.md

 #### Motor Encoder Circuit

 Converts the 12V pulses from the rotary encoder to 3.3V which are connected to the FPGA.
+Test points provide oscilloscope access to the 12V encoder pulses for visualisation.

 #### Fault Injection and Smart Watchdog Monitoring Circuit